jachimo-cry/jachimo-cry/README.md

 ### Hi there 👋

-I am an expert in cybersecurity and secure web development.
-My focus is on ensuring the security of web applications through the implementation of robust practices and techniques.
-With skills in risk analysis and data protection, I am committed to creating secure and effective solutions that safeguard organizations' confidential information.
-My focus is on technical excellence and delivering high-quality solutions that exceed expectations.
-My ability to work effectively in cross-functional teams allows me to collaborate closely with designers and development teams to ensure a cohesive and optimized user experience.
+I am an expert in cybersecurity and secure web development, with a focus on DevSecOps.
+My goal is to ensure the security of web applications through robust practices and techniques.
+With skills in risk analysis and data protection, I am committed to creating secure solutions that safeguard organizations' confidential information.
+I prioritize technical excellence and delivering high-quality solutions that exceed expectations.
+My ability to work in multidisciplinary teams allows me to collaborate closely with designers and development teams to ensure an optimal user experience.

 --------------------------------------------------------------------------------------

 #### 👨‍💻 Technical Skills
-- Lenguajes de Programación: JavaScript, HTML, CSS, Python
+Programming Languages: Html, CSS, JavaScript, Python 🐍
-- Frameworks: React ⚛️
+Frameworks: React ⚛️
-- Bases de Datos: MongoDB 🍃, MySQL 🐬, PostgreSQL 🐘
-- Herramientas de Desarrollo: Git 🐱‍💻, VS Code 🟦
+Databases: MySQL 🐬
+Security: OWASP Top 10, Postman 🛡️
+Monitoring:  Grafana 📈
+Containers: Docker 🐳
+Configuration Management: Git 🐱‍💻

 --------------------------------------------------------------------------------------